jeertmans/manim-slides/docs/source/reference/sharing.md

 manim-slides convert BasicExample basic_example.html --subsections=none
 ```

+**Limitation:** When you skim backwards through subsections in HTML/RevealJS,
+each subsection clip restarts from its beginning.
+Unlike the Qt presenter, the
+final accumulated state is not frozen when rewinding, so expect a short replay
+when stepping back.

 Then, you need to copy the HTML files and its assets directory to target location,
 while keeping the relative path between the HTML and the assets the same.
 The
 easiest solution is to compress both the file and the directory into one ZIP,